Reading Time: 1 minute

 The Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) engages in independent research of Sri Lanka’s international relations and strategic interests, to provide insights and recommendations that advance justice, peace, prosperity and sustainability.
 The Chairman of the Institute is the Hon.
 Minister of Foreign Affairs.

-LKI seeks high-achieving recent graduates and students for the following internships.
+LKI seeks high-achieving candidates for the following positions:

 Our internship programme provides practical experience to highly motivated individuals who wish to pursue a career in international affairs, public policy, or in the non-profit sector.
 Depending on their interests and backgrounds, interns may work in one or more of 4 areas: Research; Communications (including both print and online platforms); Programmes (coordinating research activities and events); and Library (assisting in the development of LKI’s library).